How to Find Help Treating a Trauma-Related Problem

 If you notice signs of avoidance or hyperarousal symptoms, it is a good indication that the person is suffering from trauma.
 How to recognize personal crises can be easier if you familiarize yourself with these symptoms.

 The NIMH also states that hyperarousal symptoms include having angry outbursts or difficulty sleeping.
 If you notice the person is easily startled or seems tense, those are also signs of hyperarousal.
 Although avoidance symptoms are not as overt, you may observe them in someone you are close to.
 Have you noticed the person avoiding reminders of the traumatic experience, such as avoiding places, objects or events?
 Do they seem fretful, depressed or wracked with guilt?
 You may notice the person has lost interest in what used to be enjoyable activities.
 These are all symptoms of PTSD.
+Feeling overwhelmed?
+Take an online anxiety quiz to understand your symptoms and potential next steps.

 Steps You Can Take to Help Someone in Trauma